AI-Newton: A Concept-Driven Physical Law Discovery System without Prior Physical Knowledge

-The next step of each trial is to discover new laws from the selected experiment and concepts.
-Specific laws can be found by a direct search of relations among the selected concepts within the allowed operational space, which is nothing but SR. Our SR implementation combines direct instantiation-verification and PCA-based differential polynomial regression\cite{Pearson01111901,wang2016discovering,kiwata2019deriving,yevick2021conservation}.
+The next step of each trial is to explore new laws from the selected experiment and concepts.
+Specific laws can be discovered through direct searching for relations among the selected concepts within the allowed operational space, which is nothing but SR. Our SR implementation combines direct instantiation-verification and PCA-based differential polynomial regression\cite{Pearson01111901,wang2016discovering,kiwata2019deriving,yevick2021conservation}.
 Furthermore, new general laws may emerge by extending existing ones through plausible reasoning.
 The core idea of plausible reasoning here is that, if a general law holds across multiple experiments but fails in the current one, there is a possibility to derive a valid modified law by adding simple terms to the original formulation via SR. For instance, while kinetic energy conservation governs elastic collisions, it fails in spring systems.
-Through plausible reasoning, AI-Newton introduces additional terms (elastic potential energy) to restore conservation.
-Mirroring human research practice, it heuristically leverages existing general laws and selected concepts to search for physical laws explaining new experimental data.
-In this way, the integrated architecture enables derivation of important laws in high-degree-of-freedom systems.
+Through plausible reasoning, AI-Newton introduces additional terms (elastic potential) to restore conservation.
+Mirroring human research practice, the system heuristically leverages existing general laws and selected concepts to search for physical laws that explain new experimental data.

-The aforementioned process may generate redundant knowledge causing an explosion in both the theory base and search space explosion that severely hinders continuous discovery under limited resources.
-To address this, AI-Newton proposes to simplify physical laws into minimal representations in each trial.
-For the example shown in this paper, we employs the Rosenfeld Gr\"obner algorithm \cite{boulier1995representation,boulier2009computing} from differential algebra to perform the simplification (See SMs\cite{supplement} for more details).
+The aforementioned process may generate redundant knowledge causing an explosion in both the theory base and search space that severely hinders continuous discovery under limited resources.
+To address this, AI-Newton simplifies physical laws into minimal representations in each trial.
+For the example shown in this paper, we employ the Rosenfeld Gr\"obner algorithm~\cite{boulier1995representation,boulier2009computing,maplesoft2024differentialalgebra,maple2024} from differential algebra to perform the simplification (See SMs\cite{supplement} for more details).
 Furthermore, through controlled-variable analysis, AI-Newton numerically identifies the dependencies of relations on physical objects and experimental parameters, using these dependencies as the basis for classification.

-AI-Newton extracts new concepts from simplified and classified results through plausible reasoning: a conserved quantity in the current experiment suggests broader utility, triggering its extraction as a new concept.
+After identifying new laws, AI-Newton extracts new concepts from the processed results through plausible reasoning: a conserved quantity in the current experiment suggests broader utility, triggering its extraction as a new concept.
 Similarly, it proposes new general laws from directly-searched specific laws that also hold in multiple other experiments.
-All laws, concepts and corresponding symbols are updated to the KB.
+All accumulated knowledge are updated to the theory base.